vanillite/RAGpipelines/README.md

 - Groups results by by various methods to output averaged scores.

 ### Output
-It generates multiple dataframes for the evaluation metrics and various groupby methods.
+The notebook generates multiple dataframes for the evaluation metrics and various groupby methods.
 Results can optionally be used for additional significance testing (`statistical_tests.py`).